REmii123/my-app/README.md

-# lol
+# Rhythmix

-A new Flutter project.
+A Music Player created by Flutter